reflex-frp/reflex-platform/reflex-frp.org/doc/guide_to_event_management.rst

 collection, we need to use higher order containers like lists (``[]``) or Maps (``Data.Map``)

+.. todo:: This section is relevant with appropriate examples

+          So add examples here

 Use of Dynamic t [], Dynamic t (Map k v), etc

 User data model design : separate guide?